patallen/pwapt/README.md

 ```

 - To set up, all you need to do is instanciate  a Pwapt object, pass a config, and call Pwapt's `run`.
+- This snippet should be placed above the app invocation.

 ```python
 profiler = Pwapt()
 profiler.config.from_dict(pwapt_config)